Exploiting Causal Graph Priors with Posterior Sampling for Reinforcement Learning: Related work

-\textbf{Causal RL.}~~ Previous works have addressed RL with a causal perspective (see~\citep[][Chapter 7]{kaddour2022causal} for a survey of such methods).
-Those works typically exploit causal principles to obtain compact representations of states and transitions~\citep{tomar2021model, gasse2021causal}, or to pursue generalization across tasks and environments~\citep{zhang2020invariant, huang2022adarl, feng2022factored, mutti2022provably}.
-Closer to our setting, \citet{lu2022efficient} address the problem of exploiting prior causal knowledge to learn in both MDPs and FMDPs.
-Our work differs from theirs in two key aspects: We show how to exploit a partial causal graph prior instead of assuming knowledge of the full causal graph, and we consider a Bayesian formulation of the problem while they tackle a frequentist setting through optimism principles.
-Finally, the work in~\citep{zhang2020designing} shows an interesting application of causal RL for designing treatments in a DTR problem.
+\textbf{Causal RL.}~~ Various works addressed RL with a causal perspective~\citep[see][Chapter 7]{kaddour2022causal}.
+Causal principles are typically exploited to obtain compact representations of states and transitions~\citep{tomar2021model, gasse2021causal}, or to pursue generalization across tasks and environments~\citep{zhang2020invariant, huang2022adarl, feng2022factored, mutti2022provably}.
+Closer to our setting, \citet{lu2022efficient} aim to exploit prior causal knowledge to learn in both MDPs and FMDPs.
+Our work differs from theirs in two key aspects: We show how to exploit a partial causal graph prior instead of assuming knowledge of the full causal graph, and we consider a Bayesian formulation of the problem while they tackle a frequentist setting through optimism principles. \citet{zhang2020designing} show an interesting application of causal RL for designing treatments in a DTR problem.

+\textbf{Causal bandits.}~~ Another research line connecting causal models and sequential decision-making is the one on \emph{causal bandits}~\citep{lattimore2016causal,sen2017identifying,lee2018structural,lee2019structural,lu2020regret,lu2021causal,nair2021budgeted,xiong2022combinatorial,feng2023combinatorial}, in which the actions of the bandit problem correspond to interventions on variables of a causal graph.
+There, the causal model specifies a particular structure on the actions, modelling their dependence with the rewarding variable, instead of the transition dynamics as in our work.
+Moreover, they typically assume the causal model to be known, with the exception of~\citep{lu2021causal}, and they study the simple regret in a frequentist sense rather than the Bayesian regret given a partial causal prior.